-The game of Lacrosse is a physically demanding sport first played by Native Indian tribesmen in North America.
-The object of the game is to score by shooting a small rubber ball into the opposing team’s goal using a long handled racket.
+The physically demanding sport of Lacrosse was first played by Native Indian tribesmen in North America.
+To score, you have to shoot a small rubber ball into the opposing team’s goal using a long handled racket.

 The motion of throwing the ball involves the utilization of the core muscles in the torso.
 The rectus abdominis and obliques in the abdominal region together with the latissimus dorsi in the lower back play an important role in the quality of an athlete’s game.
 They assist the player in maintaining a good defensive body position and offer support when twisting the body toward the cage while shooting.